-The first issue that we need to think about is whether to license strata managers.
-The primary reasons for licensing are, we think, two-fold: first, training.
-If you are going to have a licensing scheme you should have trained, educated, competent people.
-As we all have heard, the Strata Titles Act - as most of you here today I am sure will know - is very complex legislation.
 It has always befuddled me to some extent, I must say.
-As Mr Kronberger pointed out, people do not understand it.
-Therefore, we must develop national training competency for strata managers and they need to be trained in the Strata Titles Act.
+As Mr Bob Kronberger (Chapter 5) pointed out, people do not understand it.
+Therefore, we must develop national training competency standards for strata managers and they need to be trained in the interpreting the Act.
 Sitting down and reading it will not necessarily get them there unless they are pretty smart.
 They also need to be trained in trust account management - in dealing with not their own money but other people's money.